Al-medina Trust

 Since this trust operates without a public application process, traditional application success factors do not apply.
 However, based on the trust's structure and governance:

-Network Connections: The trust's trustees serve on multiple boards of Islamic educational and charitable organizations.
-Projects connected to their network of associated charities may be more likely to receive consideration.
+Network Connections: The trust's location at Markfield Conference Centre and trustee connections suggest projects connected to their network of associated charities may be more likely to receive consideration.

 Alignment with Core Mission: The trust focuses specifically on advancing Islam, Islamic education, and poverty relief among Muslim communities.
-Organizations working in these specific areas align most closely with their charitable objects.
+Organisations working in these specific areas align most closely with their charitable objects.

 Geographic Reach: While based in Leicestershire, the trust's charitable objects specify global reach, particularly for Muslim communities worldwide.

-Educational Focus: Given the trustees' connections to educational institutions, projects with educational components (particularly Islamic education) may align well with their funding priorities.
+Educational Focus: Given the connections to educational institutions at Markfield, projects with educational components (particularly Islamic education) may align well with their funding priorities.

 Key Takeaways for Grant Writers